Love to read? Enjoy the article below. Don’t have time? Click the player to listen.

 - Also, anyone with a persistent fever, cough that lasts more than a week, difficulty breathing, blood in their sputum, persistent headache or neck pain with fever, persistent vomiting or abdominal pain, for example, should see their doctor for a diagnosis and appropriate medical treatment.

 Here are my top 8 go-to herbs for immune boosting, infection prevention and treatment of common cold, flu, and respiratory infections.
-I recommend following the dosage instructions on the products you purchase, unless I specify otherwise below.
+You can follow the dosage instructions on the products you purchase, unless I specify otherwise below.

 I hope you'll learn to use and love these herbs as much as I do!
 I rarely prescribe an antibiotic in my medical practice, and herbs helped me to keep my family well, and antibiotic-free, for over 30 years!
-If you'd like to learn more about herbs, make sure to sign up for my weekly newsletter if you don't already follow me, and if you do, please let me hear from you in the comments section below.
-I always love to hear what you want to learn more about or need help with!
+If you'd like to learn more about herbs, make sure to sign up for my weekly newsletter where I always share my latest tips and recipes.